1. Why I’m No Longer Talking to White People About Race – Reni Eddo-Lodge

 Hope is a gift you don’t have to surrender, a power you don’t have to throw away.

-Never lose hope – it contains everything we need to win.
+Never lose hope – it contains everything we need to build something better.

 3. I Must Resist: Bayard Rustin’s Life in Letters – Edited by Michael G. Long

 My best friends . . . have been beaten and assassinated.
 Yet, to remain human and to fulfil my commitment to a just society, I must continue to fight for the liberation of all men.

-Bayard Rustin was the mentor to Martin Luther King guiding much of King’s actions – but as a gay black man, his brilliance was kept out of the history books: until now.
-Rustin’s experiences are captured in 150 insightful letters and is a powerful must-read for anyone wanting to learn from a master strategist of the civil rights movement.
-In this book we get to understand Rustin in his own words, writing to some of the most important change-makers of the time: including Eleanor Holmes Norton, A Philip Randolph, Roy Wilkins, Ella Baker, and Martin Luther King Jr.
+Bayard Rustin was the mentor to Martin Luther King Jr. and was central to much of King’s actions.
+As a gay black man his brilliance was kept out of our history books; until now.
+Rustin’s experiences are captured here in 150 insightful letters and is a powerful must-read for anyone wanting to learn from a master strategist of the civil rights movement.
+We get to understand Rustin in his own words, writing to some of the most important change-makers of the time: including Eleanor Holmes Norton, A Philip Randolph, Roy Wilkins, Ella Baker, and Martin Luther King Jr.

 4. Made to Stick – Chip and Dan Heath